Selling on Amazon With Inventory Source

 Recommended Product Uploading Process:

-- Login to Inventory Source Dashboard (link here) to access Catalog Manager
+- Login to your Inventory Source Dashboard to access Catalog Manager.

 - Set your feed to active.
-We will run an update to load the products in your catalog to your store
+The Inventory Source app then loads the products in your catalog to your store on the next sync.

 Correct Mismatched ASIN Method #2: As you find mismatches you can simply update your listing with the correct information (title, image, etc.) on Amazon manually in Seller Central.
 We will not overwrite this information after initial upload.